ledzep2/gredislock/README.md

 GRedisLock
 ==========

-Gevent Frieldly Redis Lock with extensive tests
+Gevent Friendly Redis Lock with extensive tests

 How it works?
 -------------